Cameron Diaz: Explicit media and lawsuit

-On February 27, 2025, it was confirmed that Diaz had been one of the people who had traveled on Jeffrey Epstein's private plane to his private island in the US Virgin Islands.

 Political views

 Diaz was critical of the George W. Bush administration.
 She wore a T-shirt that read "I won't vote for a son of a Bush!" while making publicity visits for Charlie's Angels.
 Diaz has been involved with the Iraq and Afghanistan Veterans of America (IAVA), the first and largest non-profit organization for veterans of the wars in Iraq and Afghanistan, and has spoken as an advocate for military families.

 Acting credits and accolades

 Diaz has received various accolades, including nominations for four Golden Globe Awards, three Screen Actors Guild Awards and a British Academy Film Award.
 In 2016, IndieWire named her one of the greatest actors never to have received an Academy Award nomination.